rr-/szurubooru/API.md

 - **Errors**

-    - such user already exists (names are case insensitive)
+    - a user with such name already exists (names are case insensitive)
-    - either user name, password or email are invalid
+    - either user name, password, email or rank are invalid
+    - the user is trying to update their or someone else's rank to higher than their own
+    - avatar is missing for manual avatar style
     - privileges are too low

 - **Description**

     Creates a new user using specified parameters.
 Names and passwords must match `user_name_regex` and `password_regex` from server's configuration, respectively.
-Email address is optional.
-If the user happens to be the first user ever created, they're granted highest available rank, becoming an administrator.
-Subsequent users will be given the rank indicated by `default_rank` in the server's configuration.
+Email address, rank and avatar fields are optional.
+Avatar style can be either `gravatar` or `manual`. `manual` avatar style requires client to pass also `avatar` file - see [file uploads](#file-uploads) for details.
+If the rank is empty and the user happens to be the first user ever created, they're granted highest available rank, becoming an administrator, whereas subsequent users will be given the rank indicated by `default_rank` in the server's configuration.